Stayl045/stephans-code-journal/README.md

    @tailwind utilities;
 4. Use `npx tailwindcss init --full` in the ternimal instead of what it says on the tailwind website
 5. in the terminal: `npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch`
-6. In the `package.json` file within the `scripts` add `build: "npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch",`
+6. In the `package.json` file within the `scripts` add `"build": "npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch",`
 7. Add `"*.html"` to the `tailwind.config.json`
 8. In the terminal, `npm run build`
 9. In the ternimal, `npm run dev` (only run on developer with the installed framework.
 Ex nuxt)